Peyote: Distribution and habitat

 L. williamsii is native to southern North America, mainly distributed in Mexico.
-In the United States, it grows in Southern Texas.
-In Mexico, it grows in the states of Chihuahua, Coahuila, Nuevo León, and Tamaulipas in the north to San Luis Potosi and Zacatecas.
-It is primarily found at elevations of 100 to 1500 m and exceptionally up to 1900 m in the Chihuahuan desert, but is also present in the milder climate of Tamaulipas.
+In the United States, it grows in southern Texas.
+A 1970 field study described a population about 6 mi south of Shafter, in Presidio County, as the northernmost and westernmost known occurrence.
+A later survey treated the Shafter population as the northwestern limit of the documented range and recorded vouchers in three herbaria.
+In Mexico, it grows in the states of Chihuahua, Coahuila, Nuevo León, and Tamaulipas in the north to San Luis Potosí and Zacatecas.
+It is primarily found at elevations of 100 to 1500 m and exceptionally up to 1900 m in the Chihuahuan Desert, but is also present in the milder climate of Tamaulipas.
 Its habitat is primarily in desert scrub, particularly thorn scrub in Tamaulipas.
 It is common on or near limestone hills.

+In Tamaulipas, peyote commonly grows beneath other plants.
+A 2022 field study found 97.7% of sampled individuals under the foliage of facilitator species, with honey mesquite (Prosopis glandulosa) among the principal associated species.

 Constituents

-Peyote contains a variety of alkaloids including mescaline, pellotine, anhalonidine, and hordenine, among others.
-In terms of total alkaloid content, mescaline makes up 30%, pellotine 17%, anhalonidine 14%, and hordenine 8%.
-Other major alkaloids include anhalamine, anhalidine, anhalinine, anhalonine, lophophorine, O-methylanhalonidine.
+Peyote contains a variety of alkaloids including mescaline, pellotine, anhalonidine, anhalamine, hordenine, lophophorine, and anhalonine, among others.
+In terms of total alkaloid content, mescaline makes up 30%, pellotine 17%, anhalonidine 14%, anhalamine 8%, hordenine 8%, lophophorine 5%, and anhalonine 3%.
+Other major alkaloids include anhalidine, anhalinine, and O-methylanhalonidine.
 Peyophorine is a minor constituent, while isoanhalamine, isoanhalidine, isoanhalonidine, and isopellotine are trace constituents.
 Tyramine and N-methyltyramine are also present in peyote.
 More than 50 different alkaloids have been isolated from peyote, but many of them in only minor or trace amounts.

+Of peyote's major alkaloids, only mescaline is definitely known to be hallucinogenic, and is thought to be responsible for the psychedelic effects of the cactus.
+However, pellotine is a sedative and hypnotic and can produce marked sleepiness at sufficiently high doses.
+In addition, pellotine was reported to produce hallucinations at very high doses in one study.
+Pellotine is present in peyote in sufficient amounts to potentially cause sedation.